Kinematic Hopf Algebra for BCJ Numerators in Heavy-Mass Effective Field Theory and Yang-Mills Theory: The HEFT kinematic algebra

-which therefore also counts the number of terms in the pre-numerator of an $n$-point HEFT amplitude \footnote{For instance, the pre-numerators $\npre(1,v)$, $\npre(12,v)$, $\npre(123,v)$ and $\npre(1234,v)$ contain 1, 1, 3 and 13 terms, respectively.}.
+which therefore also counts the number of terms in the pre-numerator of an $n$-point HEFT amplitude.
 Here ${n\brace k}$ denotes the number of $k$-partitions on $n$ objects (also known as Stirling partition number of the second kind).
 The Fubini numbers also give the Hilbert series of $\mathbb{S}\mathbb{C}$~\cite{fauvet2017hopf}.

 From the kinematic algebra, the closed form of the pre-numerator is directly obtained as